Inmate back in jail after monitoring device disappears

-WICHITA COUNTY (KFDX/KJTL) — A Wichita County inmate officer said an inmate took a monitoring device as he was being processed for release, and is back in jail for that alleged theft and an alleged liquor store break-in.
+WICHITA FALLS (KFDX/KJTL) — A Wichita County inmate officers said took an inmate monitoring device as he was being processed for release is back in jail for that alleged theft and an alleged liquor store break-in.

-Guillermo Luera Junior is now charged with theft over $750 and burglary of a building, according to records.
+Guillermo Luera Junior is now charged with theft over $750 and burglary of a building.

-On January 23, 2023 detention officers reported the theft of a Guardian handheld inmate monitoring device valued at $1,100 from a counter of the booking area.
+On January 23, 2023 detention officers reported the theft of a Guardian handheld inmate monitoring device valued at $1,100 from a counter in the booking area.

 About one week later, just after midnight on Tuesday, January 31, police were alerted about a burglary in progress at Super 9 Liquor on 9th Street.
 Police said the glass front door was shattered and the owners identified the suspect as Luera, whom they say is a regular customer.